ekelhala/iot-course/web/README.md

 **weather-collector**

 weather-collector connects to HiveMQ Cloud service, and receives sensor data through MQTT topics.
-After receiving this data, it caches the values to Redis, and also saves them to MondoDB for later use.
+After receiving this data, it caches the values to Redis, and also saves them to MongoDB for later use.

 **weather-notifier**